-The mathematics named option programs allow students to develop a deep understanding of how the subject relates to other areas of human inquiry.
-The requirements for these programs feature mathematics courses with topics inspired by and commonly applied to problems in these associated fields.
+The Mathematics major’s named options allow students to develop a deep understanding of how the subject relates to other areas of human inquiry.
+The requirements for these options feature mathematics courses with topics inspired by and commonly applied to problems in these associated fields.
 Though often paired with a second major in a related area, these programs function well alone and are suited to any mathematics student with a variety of interests.
-Students interested in a named option program are recommended to meet with an advisor to navigate the various plans and courses available to them.
+Students interested in a named option are recommended to meet with an advisor to navigate the various plans and courses available to them.
 Advising information can be found on the BA or BS pages.

 Requirements